jupyterhub/zero-to-jupyterhub-k8s/doc/source/index.rst

 Zero to JupyterHub
 ==================

-Jupyterhub is a tool that allows you to quickly utilize cloud computing infrastructure to manage a hub that enables users to interact remotely with a computing environment that you specify.
-It is useful for when you want to standardize the computing environment of many people (e.g., for a class of students), as well as for allowing people to access the hub remotely.
+**`JupyterHub`_** is a tool that allows you to quickly utilize cloud computing infrastructure to manage a hub that enables users to interact remotely with a computing environment that you specify.
+JupyterHub offers a useful way to standardize the computing environment of a group of people (e.g., for a class of students), as well as allowing people to access the hub remotely.

-This is a growing collection of information to help you set up your own jupyterhub instance.
+This growing collection of information will help you set up your own JupyterHub instance.
 It is in an early stage, so the information and tools may change quickly.
-If you see anything that is wrong or have any questions, feel free to reach out at the `issues page <https://github.com/choldgraf/zero_to_jupyterhub/issues>`_
+If you see anything that is incorrect or have any questions, feel free to reach out at the `issues page`_.

 **Creating your JupyterHub**